 Colorado – Denver Water has a section on its website for plants you can use as well as a demonstration area at their office.
 They also do a great job with public service announcements about saving water like this one.

-Northeast – UMass Amherst a school well known for horticulture (Home to one of the best softball programs in the Nation too) created a list of drought-tolerant plants here and list of drought-tolerant perennials here.
+Northeast – UMass Amherst a school well known for horticulture (Home to one of the best softball programs in the Nation too) created a list of drought-tolerant plants here.

 Texas – Austin Native Landscaping has a list complete with photos and descriptions.
 I am sure I missed many of your favorites.
 Don’t forget to add them to the comments section.
 If you found this information helpful please consider subscribing to the blog or following me on Twitter @H2oTrends.